Katherine Thorson

 Research Assistant

-I am a senior at Barnard college majoring in psychology and pursuing a pre-med track.
-My main academic interests include clinical and social psychology.
-In the future I hope to either pursue a PhD or medical school and work with clinical pediatric populations.
-Outside of academics I enjoy being in nature, cooking, spending time with friends, and taking dance classes.
+I am a senior at Barnard college majoring in Psychology and pursuing a pre-med track.
+My main academic interests include clinical and social psychology, particularly how their intersection can inform different treatment outcomes.
+In the future, I hope to pursue either a Ph.D. or medical school and ultimately work with clinical pediatric populations.
+Aside from academics, I enjoy being in nature, cooking, spending time with friends, and taking dance classes.

 Orla Meehan